ahmadnaeem2002/PXE-SERVER/README.md

 # DHCP/TFTP-PXE SERVER
-This repo describes how to implement pxe server to be able to fully automate the setup and installation of RHEL7 on several VMs
+This repo describes the full steps to implement DHCP/TFTP-PXE server on RHEL 7 and applying full automated installation on several VMs.
+And also contain kick start file that we used to automate the installation and presintaion of the project.